cookiedevlopper-sketch/CrackedScriptsHere/README.md

-A cyro project ・ all copy of deobf script will result in a EZ © cyro project
+© A cyro project・All right reserved